skip to content

 The Department participates in a wide range of outreach activities aimed at increasing the understanding of Materials Science within the wider community, irrespective of gender, race, or socioeconomic background.

-Examples of our outreach activities include:
+Examples of our outreach activities, current and past, include:

 Thriving and Inclusive Community

 The Department participates in the University's Wellbeing Advocate scheme.
-Find out more about Health and Wellbeing in the Department - https://www.msm.cam.ac.uk/about-department-materials-science-and-metallurgy/health-and-wellbeing-department
+Find out more about Health and Wellbeing in the Department

 Mentoring